thanosba/Test-Automation---SQL-Injection-Attack-malicious-keys----Selenium---TestNG---Maven---Project/README.md

 ✔ This project is for educational purpose only.
 8 TCs are available for practice.

-↑ Free host: 000webhost.com (login form).
+↑ Free host: 000webhost.com (log in form).